TheHappyLife/input-keyboard/README.md

 3. Customize input and keyboard separately using their respective prop objects
 4. Use theme props at the InputKeyboard level for consistent theming
 5. Handle value changes through the `onChange` callback
+6. Use `displayType` and `replaceElement` for secure input display
+7. Utilize `autoFocus` and `alwaysFocus` for better user experience
+8. Customize styles and class names for better integration with your design system